AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/iam/public-classes.md

 Signals to the UIService (in `AEPServices`) that the message should be shown.

-If `autoTrack` is true, calling this method will result in an "decisioning.propositionTrigger" Edge Event being dispatched.
+If `autoTrack` is true, calling this method will result in an `decisioning.propositionTrigger` Edge Event being dispatched.

 <TabsBlock orientation="horizontal" slots="heading, content" repeat="2"/>